Wimbledon 2019 Tennis Championships

-Wimbledon is the oldest tennis tournament in the world and has been held at the All England Lawn Tennis Club in London, England since 1877.
-It takes place every year and lasts for two weeks, starting in June and ending in July.
+Wimbledon, the oldest tennis tournament in the world, has been held at the All England Lawn Tennis Club in London, England since 1877.
 Traditions include a strict all white dress code for competitors, ball boys and girls, Royal patronage and the eating of strawberries and cream.

 The five major events are the Gentlemen's Singles, Ladies' Singles, Gentlemen's Doubles, Ladies' Doubles and Mixed Doubles.
 The four junior events are the Boys' Singles, Girls' Singles, Boys' Doubles and Girls' Doubles.
 The four invitational events are the Gentlemen's Invitation Doubles, Senior Gentlemen's Invitation Doubles, Ladies' Invitation Doubles, Gentlemen's Wheelchair Doubles and Ladies' Wheelchair Doubles.

 It is one of the four Grand Slam tennis tournaments and is the only one still played on grass.
 The other three Grand Slams are the Australian Open, played on a hard court, the French Open played on a clay court, and the US Open played on a hard court.

 Players from over 60 countries will compete in the five main Championships events.
 In the second week of the tournament, these players will be joined by juniors, senior veterans and wheelchair competitors, playing in their own events on the Championships' lawns.